micedwards/Automation/README.md

 ###     ciscoconfparse
-ciscoconfparse is a Python library, which parses through Cisco IOS-style configurations Used this to dismantle ACE20 loadbalancer configurations into individual farms (with a little manual checking afterwards)
+ciscoconfparse is a Python library, which parses through Cisco IOS-style configurations
 * http://www.pennington.net/py/ciscoconfparse

+I used this to dismantle ACE20 loadbalancer configurations into individual farms (with a little manual checking afterwards)

 ###     pip installs: netaddr, ipaddress, pyping, pysnmp,
 * https://netaddr.readthedoc.io/